avinashkoshal/100-Days-of-ML-/README.md

 - Bigmart sales prediction

 This marks the ending of my 100 days of ML.
 In the last 100 days I worked to enchance my ML skills and apart from this I also explored many areas.

+Now I will start reading books that I have downloaded 5-6 months back but never opened.

 - Jupyter notebooks are available on my Github

 ----------------------------------------------------------------------